 The history of Melbourne Street Art

-The first graffiti were born in the United States in the early 70s.
-Their claim was political and initially extended to pubs, on doors and in public toilets.
-Then, between the end of the 70s and the beginning of the 80s, the words gave way to drawings.
-Melbourne very quickly joined this trend.
+The first instances of graffiti originated in the United States in the early 1970s.
+Initially, their claim was political, spreading primarily in pubs, on doors, and in public restrooms.
+Then, between the late 1970s and early 1980s, words gave way to drawings.
+Melbourne quickly joined this trend.
 Artists began to emerge from this new wave, influenced by New York graffiti.
-They began to express themselves in the streets of the city, along the train lines.
-They wanted to be seen!
+They started to express themselves on the city streets, along train lines.
+They wanted to be visible!

 Melbourne – Capital of Street Art

-In addition to discover a city rich in culture, leisure and restaurants, Melbourne will also delight street art lovers!
-Melbourne is unquestionably the most artistic city in Australia, where street art is widely represented.
+You’ll quickly understand.
+In addition to promising the discovery of a city rich in culture, leisure, and dining, Melbourne will also delight street art enthusiasts!
+Melbourne is undeniably Australia’s most artistic city, where street art is widely represented.
+Today, many national and international artists come to leave their mark on the streets of Melbourne or in its galleries.

 You can easily spend hours admiring the works of graffiti artists on the walls of the alleys.